keybase/bot-sshca/README.md

 Anyone else in `{TEAM}.ssh` can also run kssh in order to ssh into the server.

-# Advanced Mode
+# Multi-Environment Mode

-kssh supports a so called advanced mode that allows you to define realms of servers where access is granted based off of membership in different teams.
+kssh supports a multi-environment mode of operation that allows you to define realms of servers where access is granted based off of membership in different teams.
 Imagine that you have a staging environment that everyone should be granted access to and a production environment that you want to restrict access to a smaller group of people.
 For this exercise we'll also set up a third realm that grants root access to all machines.
 To configure kssh to work with this environment: